 In treating this patient, the lower jaw rehabilitation would be done first with a second phase of treatment to carry out maxillary foundational work and a prosthetic rehabilitation.
-The treatment plan that was agreed upon first required edentulation, socket preservation, and fabrication of Due to our patient's age and budget, the decision was made to do osteoplasty to create a broad enough base for 5 implants....

-dentures at the proper occlusal vertical dimension.
+The treatment plan that was agreed upon first required edentulation, socket preservation, and fabrication of dentures at the proper occlusal vertical dimension.
 The approved denture was then used to place fiduciary markers (barium sulfate balls) so a CBCT scan could be done using a dual-scan protocol to record the edentulous arches as well as the approved dentures.
 The DICOM images were converted by 3D Diagnostix (3DDX.com) and sent digitally so that implant planning could begin.
 DENTSPLY/SIMPLANT software (DENTSPLY Implants) was then used to assess the available bone and to plan the implants in 3-D.